xaxaxa-dev/svfplayer/README.md

 * svfParser - lexer and parser for the SVF language
 * svfPlayer - takes svf commands (can be from a svfParser) and generates a JTAG waveform that can be replayed (e.g. by bit-banging or dma gpio)

+Example applications:
+* Programming an FPGA without a xilinx or altera programmer (using e.g. a orange pi or any SBC with gpio)
+* Automated programmers for production use

 Example usage:
 ```c++
 svfParser parser;